 - Manage the Farmer-to-Farmer Mentoring Program to boost new farmers’ skills and understanding of organic practices;

-- Give farmers a voice at the national policy level:
+- Give farmers a voice at the national policy level;

-- And, many more services that only MOSES provides.
+- And, many more programs and services.

-Thoughtful Options for Giving
+Options for Giving

 - Gifts of Cash